ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/snapshot_retention.md

     actions will be added in coming releases

 !!! info

-    At the moment, snapshot retention runs everyday at 0:00 UTC time
+    At the moment, snapshot retention runs everyday at 0:00 UTC time.